 Spine Fusion Surgery

-Although the last decade has witnessed the development of new implant technologies intended to displace conventional spine fusion surgery, fusion remains the gold standard therapy for serious degenerative conditions of the cervical and lumbar spine.
+Spine fusion is the gold standard therapy for serious degenerative conditions of the cervical and lumbar spine.
 There are a variety of implant technologies and products currently marketed for insertion into the disc space as part of the spine fusion procedure.
-These include metallic cages, spacers made of inert, non-metallic materials, and dowels constructed from cadaveric bone.
-While fusion implant technologies and insertion procedures may differ, their common purpose is to stabilize the disc space and maintain proper spacing between vertebral bodies while bone growth occurs to form a solid bony bridge that fuses the two vertebra together.
+These include metallic cages, spacers made of PEEK, an inert, plastic material, and dowels constructed from cadaveric bone.
+While fusion implant technologies may differ, their common purpose is to stabilize the disc space and maintain proper spacing between vertebral bodies while bone growth occurs to form a solid bony bridge that fuses the two vertebra together.
 In addition to the interbody space, spine surgeons often place bone graft or bone substitute materials in the adjacent "lateral gutter" regions to enhance and widen the fusing bone bridge.